 The Kingmere area is a popular spot for angling with both local and non-local anglers all year round, with April to June during the black seabream breeding season being a key period.
 This site is renowned for having one of the best populations of black seabream in the south east and as such attracts anglers from all over the country at certain times of year.

-Sussex IFCA has undertaken a range of research projects with various partner organisations and stakeholders to fulfil the aim of monitoring the features of Kingmere MCZ.
-More information is in our Research Plan and Annual Research Report.
+Sussex IFCA has undertaken a range of research projects with various partner organisations and stakeholders to fulfill the aim of monitoring the features of Kingmere MCZ.

 Acoustic and video surveys